raspberrypilearning/3D-scene/en/step_6.md

 ---

-title: Control ghost effect with a variable to see through a sprite
+title: Control graphic effects with a variable

 ---

+This example changes the ghost graphics effect so you can see through the rainbow.

 **Transparent rainbow**: [See inside](https://scratch.mit.edu/projects/444579529/editor){:target="_blank"}